|Our Team||| Print ||

 Bio coming soon!

 Laurel Ford comes to us from the world of management, team building, and community relations.
 After a rewarding career in advocacy, she decided to follow her passion for food and fine wine, and says she "..was continually drawn to Fabbioli Cellars with its beautiful grounds, gracious staff, and amazing wine & food pairings!"

 Melanie Natoli, Assistant Winemaker

 Melanie joined the Fabbioli Cellars team during the 2009 harvest.
 Originally from New Jersey, she traveled around a bit before landing here in Virginia.
-She has followed her heart through many adventures from the Navajo reservation to west Africa until it brought her to wine.
-Melanie has found her true passion in the world of wine.
-From the winter pruning to getting a final blend in the bottle, she is truly honored to be a part of this amazing process.
-Melanie's favorite wines to drink are Zinfandel, Rose, and Champagne.
+She has followed her heart through many adventures from the Navajo reservation to west Africa until it brought her to wine, where she has found her true passion.
 When she's not busy making wine, tasting wine, or reading about wine, you can find her in the kitchen.
 Although usually messy and often clumsy, Melanie creates many tasty creations, both savory and sweet.
 Just as in wine, she loves exploring different flavors in foods.